larahabashy/capstone-report/_build/html/_sources/capstone-report.md

 ## 5. Data Product and Results

+Our project comprised of two key data products:

+1. Source Code

+2. Web application

+We descrive these products in detail below.

 The first deliverable data product is the source code including an environmental file (.yaml), command-line enabled python scripts to perform train-validation-test split on image folders, modeling, evaluation, and deployment, and a Makefile that automates the entire process.
 The team expects our partner to use the source code to refit the lipohypertrophy classification model as more ultrasound images become available.
 The python scripts are built with optional arguments for model hyperparameters, which makes this a flexible tool to work with.
 The Makefile renders the process automatic and makes the model refitting effortless.
 However, the source code requires a certain degree of python and command line interface knowledge.

-The second deliverable is a web application for our partner to interact with the lipohypertrophy classification and object detection models.
+The second deliverable is a web application as shown in {numref}`web_app` for our partner to interact with the lipohypertrophy classification and object detection models.
+A web application was an ideal choice compared to a local desktop app since the former does not require internal IT clearance, making it more ideal for our partner.
 The team expects our partner to use this app to upload one or multiple cropped ultrasound images, and get an instant prediction of lipohypertrophy presence along with the prediction confidence.
 If the prediction is positive, a red box will appear on the image to indicate the proposed lipohypertrophy area.
 The app is deployed on Streamlit share and Heroku, two free-service deployment platforms.
 The team sent a special request form to Streamlit to increase the allocated resources under Streamlit’s “good for the world” projects program.
 The request was approved and the app deployed on Streamlit share runs much faster in comparison to that deployed on Heroku; which now serves as a backup.
 Future (larger) models could be hosted on cloud based servers since they are more flexible and secure.

-The team and capstone partner evaluated the merits of both a desktop and web app.
-A desktop app would allow our partner to interact with the model without internet access, and has lower maintenance costs.
-However, installing the app on hospital computers requires internal IT clearance.
-On the other hand, the web app decided on the web app as it does not require IT clearance for use.
-The desktop app was deemed less preferable by our partner due to potential IT clearance issues.

 ```{figure} image/demo_gif_v2.gif
 ---